 They are extremely popular.

-The genre also embodies a quieter question: can a structure be an artist?
-The Lattice produces void tone whether or not anyone is listening.
+Nobody has asked the harder question in print, but drift-runners have been asking it in the corridors of the Lattice for three years: the Lattice produces void tone whether or not anyone is listening.
 Pei Vansara shaped and recorded it, but the raw material — the sound — is generated by physics acting on engineering.
 The Lattice doesn't intend to make music.
 It makes music anyway.
+In the Authenticity War's taxonomy, where does that place it?

 Connected To